cljoly/rusqlite_migration/README.md

 Simple schema migration tool for [rusqlite](https://lib.rs/crates/rusqlite) using [user_version](https://sqlite.org/pragma.html#pragma_user_version) instead of an SQL table to maintain the current schema version.

+**2021-03-13: multiline migrations may quietly fail, due to #2.
+This is being worked on.**

 ## Benefit

 ### Simplicity